kevinmel2000/stock-invent/README.md

 # STOCKINVENT
-Simple REST API that demonstrate Simple Inventory Management (CRUD) using Go Programming Language and SQLite3
+Simple REST API that demonstrate Simple Inventory Management (CRUD) using Go, GORM and SQLite3

 ### Running in development
 1. `dep init` (first time only)